lavenderweche/expenses-tracker-project/README.md

 ## Usage of the Expenses Tracker App

-- Your code must be placed in the `run.py` file
+- The code is added in the *run.py* file.
-- Your dependencies must be placed in the `requirements.txt` file
+- The dependencies must be placed in the `requirements.txt` file

-- Do not edit any of the other files or your code may not deploy properly
+On run of the app, there is an Expense Tracker menu:

+- Add an expense: Enter the details of your expense (description, category, amount, and date).

+- View expenses summary: Display all recorded expenses.
+- Exit: Exit the application.

 ## Creating the Heroku app